 In the fall of 1939, Irene held a fashion show for one of her collections.
 The gown Vivien chose for the Oscars was listed as item number fourteen with the simple description of red poppy evening gown.
-The green printed chiffon dress featured the aforementioned red poppies with hints, as one first person account described, of yellow, gray and blue mixed into the gown's color palette.
-Vivien won the Best Actress Oscar for her role of Scarlett in Gone With the Wind.
+The green printed chiffon dress featured the aforementioned red poppies with hints of yellow, gray and blue mixed into the gown's color palette.
+Vivien won the Best Actress Oscar for her role of Scarlett O'Hara in Gone With the Wind.

 Vivien's chiffon gown featured spaghetti straps, side cut-outs and a low-cut bodice.
-Her topaz pendant, set in yellow gold, hung from a slender chain around her neck, drawing attention to her dress' deep V. Vivien chose costume jewelry to complete her look, a bracelet and large ring, to match the tone set by the pendant.
+Her topaz pendant, set in yellow gold, hung from a slender chain around her neck, drawing attention to the deep V of the dress.
+Vivien chose costume jewelry to complete her look, a bracelet and large ring, to match the tone set by the pendant.